 It’s so cool now to have four Ripples Karate classes every Saturday in Karate Ash… These classes cater for children/teens with Autism, Aspergers, Dyspraxia and other similar conditions or simply may not fit into mainstream Karate classes for what ever reason…

-On Wednesday at 5pm we have our Ripples Ashbourne Inclusive Karate Class, this class caters for Children with Dyspraxia, Aspergers, Autism etc. or simply those who don’t get on in mainstream Karate classes.
+Our Ripples Ashbourne Inclusive Karate Class caters for Children with Dyspraxia, Aspergers, Autism etc. or simply those who don’t get on in mainstream Karate classes.

 Our club allow them to be themselves in an environment which is understanding but slowly pushes them out of their comfort zone without them realising.